delmosaurio/flagity/README.md

 # flagity

-Custom binding to switch boolean attibutes of the DOM with flags
+Custom binding for [knockoutjs](http://knockoutjs.com/) to switch boolean attibutes of the DOM with flags

 ## license